 The financial side of divorce

-Going through a divorce isn’t easy.
-And while change is inevitable, there are some important steps that can help financially protect yourself and your family, now and in the future.
+Going through a divorce may be a difficult time.
+There are important steps you can take to protect yourself financially, both now and in the future.

-- Gather account statements and transaction histories for banking and investment accounts, loans and credit cards.
+- Very early in the process, gather account statements and transaction histories for banking and investment accounts, loans, and credit cards.

-- Collect past tax returns—from both before and during the marriage.
+- Gather past tax returns — from before and during the marriage.

 - Check the contents of your safe-deposit boxes and record an inventory.